 In the event of a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to personal data, the controller shall notify the supervisory authority about the breach within 72 hours of becoming aware of it, unless the breach is unlikely to result in a risk to the rights and freedom of natural persons.
 However, if the breach is likely to result in a high risk to the rights and freedom of natural persons, the controller shall also notify the breach to the data subject without undue delay.

-The controller shall provide data subjects, such as job applicants and employees, with information in clear and plain language, about the processing of their personal data.
+The controller shall provide data subjects, such as job applicants and employees, with information, in clear and plain language, about the processing of their personal data.
 This information must include, among other things, the identity and contact details of the controller, the contact details of the data protection officer (if applicable), the purposes of the processing of the personal data, the recipients of the personal data, the applicable retention periods and the data subjects' rights.

 In principle, the data subjects have a right of access to their personal data.
 Consequently, data subjects may ask, at reasonable intervals, whether personal data relating to them is processed and, if so, the controller shall provide a copy of their personal data and information about the processing.
 Furthermore, data subjects can, under certain circumstances, request an employer to rectify, supplement or erase personal data, to restrict the processing of their personal data or can object to certain processing of personal data.
 In specific cases, data subjects also have a right to data portability.
-The data subject rights set out above are not absolute and restrictions may apply, for example where this is necessary to protect the rights and freedom of others.
+The data subject rights set out above are not absolute and restrictions may apply, for example where necessary to protect the rights and freedom of others.
 The data subject also has the right to lodge a complaint with a supervisory authority.

 ii Cross-border data transfers